 - James Mushet and Helen Gorrie

 - Perthshire Gorrie connections

-My father's family: From the Forth to the Clyde: Philip and Bell A speculative link; Cunningham and Couts in Edinburgh (various files are linked from an index page here) My father's family: tree pages of the ancestors of my grandfather Peter Blain, some of this speculative.
+My father's family: From the Forth to the Clyde: Philip and Bell A speculative link - not mine but retained for interest; Cunningham and Couts in Edinburgh (various files are linked from an index page here) My father's family: tree pages of the ancestors of my grandfather Peter Blain, some of this speculative.

 References for the above sections are given on the page where they occur.

 The original paper with some corrections

 Initially submitted to the Advanced Seminar on the Family, January 1988.